fluent/website/doc/_sources/install.txt

 To install fluent, there're some ways: from 1) Gem, 2) .tar.gz, 3) git.
 The first one is recommended for most cases.

+Install from Binary Package
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Currently, Treasure Data Inc. provides the stable distribution of fluent, called td-agent.
+It consists of the following components:

+* Ruby interpreter
+* Fluent
+* Several plugins with stable & compatible versions

+It's actively updated, and used in the production environments.
+To install it, please have a look at the following documentations.

+* `Installing td-agent for Debian and Ubuntu <http://help.treasure-data.com/kb/installing-td-agent-daemon/installing-td-agent-for-debian-and-ubuntu>`_
+* `Installing td-agent for Redhat and CentOS <http://help.treasure-data.com/kb/installing-td-agent-daemon/installing-td-agent-for-redhat-and-centos>`_

+Please note that the server command is 'td-agent' instead of 'fluentd' in this case.
+And the config file is located at '/etc/td-agent/td-agent.conf'.

 Install from Gem
 ^^^^^^^^^^^^^^^^